renovatebot/renovate/docs/usage/configuration-options.md

 Note: if you have no tests but still want Renovate to automerge, you need to add `"requiredStatusChecks": null` to your configuration.

-With `pr-auto` you can speed up the automerge process by taking advance of platform-specific automerge facilities.
+With `pr-auto` you can speed up the automerge process by taking advantage of platform-specific automerge facilities.
 Setting this will configure PRs to be merged after all (if any) branch policies have been met.
 Currently available for the Azure and GitLab platforms.